 Blueberry orange upside down muffin on a cooling rack

-Fresh blueberries are placed in the bottom of the muffin cups with fresh orange zest, then the muffin mixed is poured over and baked.
-They really couldn’t be easier and now you have a delicious breakfast for every day of the week and into the next.
+Place fresh blueberries and orange zest in the bottom of the muffin cups.
+Pour the muffin batter on top and bake.
+They couldn’t be easier.
+Now you have a delicious breakfast for every day of the week—and beyond.

 Fresh blueberries and orange zest in the bottom of a muffin cup